Looking For quality elementary resources? Click here ➔

 Silent Activities

 Another favorite is the silent variety of classroom team-building games!
-Activities requiring students to complete a puzzle or get organized in a particular way (e.g., by birthdate) without communicating verbally are great ways to build teamwork and communication skills.
+Activities that require students to complete a puzzle or get organized in a particular way (e.g., by birthdate) without verbal communication are great ways to build teamwork and communication skills.

 You can do this with a jigsaw puzzle or just a picture cut into pieces – no special materials are needed!